kingsdigitallab/kdl/frontend/src/themes/indigenous-digital-humanities.md

   The Indigenous Digital Humanities Research Theme highlights the additional challenges of how to ethically work with Indigenous peoples and material in Digital Humanities research.
+feature:
+  image: /assets/images/themes/indigenous.jpg
+  title:
+  description: >
+    A close-up image of interwoven red and black rods tied with thin strands, creating a geometric pattern that represents structure and connection.
 ---

 The Indigenous Digital Humanities Research Theme highlights the additional